Bandwagon icon

 informal Fallacy

 The fallacy of bandwagon says, 'But everyone is doing it.'
-This fallacy appeal to the popularity of something as a means of validating it.
+This fallacy appeals to the popularity of something as a means of validating it.

 Example of Bandwagon